khangnguyen0306/dichvu22/src/service/README.md

-# Service Layer Documentation
+# Service Layer

-This directory contains all the API service modules for the DịchVụPro application.
+This directory contains all the API service modules for the URGENT application.
 Each service is responsible for handling specific API endpoints and business logic.

 ## Services Overview